pllewy/TermHarbour/README.md

 # Term Harbour

-This is a Flask application that provides several functionalities including text extraction, translation, and term processing.
+Welcome to Term Harbour, your AI-powered translation assistant.
+This guide will walk you through the features and functionalities of our  specialised term extraction, categorisation and verification tool, ensuring you can use it effectively to load and verify your texts.

 ## Features

-- Main Page: A page where users can input text, source language, and target language for processing.
+- Main Page: A page where you can input text, source language, and target language for recoginition, whether all terms have been accurately translated.
-- Glossary: A page that displays the contents of glossary files found in the `./glossaries` directory.
+- Glossary: A page that displays already translated and categorised terms from a chosen domain
-- Upload: A page where users can upload a file for text extraction and translation.
-The extracted terms are then post-processed.
+- Upload: A page where users can upload a file for text extraction.
+The given list of terms can be further loaded into glossary database under given domain.
-- Test: A page for testing the extraction and translation of terms from a specific file.

 ## Setup